Medzhybizh: Jewish history and culture

 Medzhybizh was the center of Jewish culture in its region in Ukraine.
 The first records of Jews in Medzhybizh date back to the early 16th century.
 These records state that various Jews were granted special privileges by the Polish kings, including a proclamation in 1566 by King Sigismund II Augustus that the Jews of Medzhybizh were exempt from paying taxes in perpetuity.
 The earliest known burial in the Jewish cemetery dates from 1555.

 Many key rabbinic leaders lived in Medzhybizh during the 17th through 20th centuries.
 The earliest important rabbi to make Medzhybizh home was Rabbi Joel Sirkes (1561–1640), a key figure in Judaism at that time.
-He lived in Medzhybizh from 1604–12.
+He lived in Medzhybizh from 1604 to 1612.

 The most important Hasidic rabbi from Medzyhbizh was Rabbi Israel ben Eliezer Baal Shem Tov "Besht" (1698–1760), the founder of Hasidism.
 He lived in Medzhybizh from about 1742 until his death in 1760.
 His grave can be viewed today in the Medzhybizh old Jewish cemetery.

 The Baal Shem Tov is considered one of the key Jewish personalities of the 18th century who has shaped Judaism into what it is today.
 His work led to the founding the Hasidic movement, established by his disciples, some of whom also lived in Medzhybizh, but most of whom traveled from all over Eastern Europe, sometimes from great distances, to visit and learn from him.
 In Medzhybizh, the Baal Shem Tov was also known as a "doktor" and healer to both Jews and non-Jews.
 He was known to have been given a special tax-free dispensation by the Czartoryski family and his house shows up on several town censuses.

 There were two fundamentally different rabbinic leaders in the town, those who were Hasidic and those who were not.
 In general, both groups got along, but the followers of the Hasidic leaders emphasized certain aspects of Judaism, such as emotions in observance of the commandments and ritual purity.
 The non-Hasidic leaders tended to follow a scholarly path and were more responsible for the Jewish institutions, such as observance of kashrut, the social structure of the town, liaison with the town's nobles, and control of the Jewish court.

 Hasidic leaders included Rabbi Boruch of Medzhybizh (1757–1811), the Baal Shem Tov's grandson.
 Rabbi Boruch was notable for his principle of malkhus ("royalty") and conducted his court accordingly.
 He was also known for his "melancholy" and he had a fiery temper.
 Many of his grandfather's disciples and the great Hasidic leaders of the time, regularly visited Rabbi Boruch, including the Magid of Chernobyl, the Magid of Mezritch, Rabbi Shneur Zalman of Liadi (founder of the Chabad Hasidic movement), and others.